private bath taxi Tours

-How would you like to have your own private Bath tour?
-Bath Tourist Tours provide tailor made tours for 1 to 8 people in one of our comfortable vehicles allowing you to experience the UNESCO World Heritage City of Bath.
+How would you like to have your own private Bath Tours round Bath and beyond?
+Bath Tourist Tours provide tailor made tours for 1 to 8 people in one of our comfortable vehicles allowing you to experience the UNESCO World Heritage City of Bath and beyond.

 The City of Bath